vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** Implemented an intelligent redirection flow for new users signing up via a Sync Room invite.
 The `signUpUser` server action now inspects the room's status during sign-up.
 New users are only redirected into the room if it is currently active; otherwise, they are safely routed to their profile page, preventing any potential client-side permission errors and creating a more logical user experience.

 ### Fixed
+- **`[FIX]`** Resolved a regression where referral records were not being created in the `referrals` collection upon user signup, although the referrer correctly received their bonus tokens.
+The issue was caused by a misplaced batch operation that overwrote the referral creation command before it could be committed to the database.
+The logic in the `signUpUser` action has been corrected to ensure all referral-related database writes are executed atomically and correctly.
 - **`[FIX]`** Resolved a persistent and critical `npm ERESOLVE` dependency conflict that blocked all builds and installations.
 The root cause was an inability for `npm` to find a compatible version of the `genkit` package that satisfied all of its peer dependencies (e.g., `@genkit-ai/googleai`, `@genkit-ai/firebase`).
     - **Initial Problem:** The `package.json` file used a caret (`^`) versioning for `genkit` packages, allowing `npm` to install newer minor versions.
 This flexibility led to dependency tree conflicts where sub-dependencies had incompatible requirements.
     - **Resolution Strategy:** After several unsuccessful attempts (including aligning versions and using `npm overrides`), the definitive solution was to **pin all `genkit`-related packages to a specific, known-stable version (`1.14.1`)**.
 By removing the `^` from `package.json` for `genkit`, `@genkit-ai/googleai`, and `genkit-cli`, we eliminated all version ambiguity.
 This forced `npm` to install a precise, conflict-free set of packages, which successfully resolved the `ERESOLVE` error and stabilized the build process.